How to Reduce False Alarms With Video Analytics

 How Does Video Analytics Reduce False Alarms?

-False alarms are a cost and credibility problem.
+False alarms in CCTV systems are a cost and credibility problem.
 They waste monitoring resources, create unnecessary callouts, and train teams to distrust alerts.
 In perimeter security, traditional motion detection is often overwhelmed by environmental factors: rain, fog, insects near IR illumination, moving foliage, reflections, and wildlife.
 Video analytics reduces false alarms by adding semantic understanding.
 It identifies object type, tracks movement, and applies rules that match real threat behaviour rather than raw pixel change.

 TLDR